Dycom Industries, Inc. research snapshot

 Rating

-Strong fiber and data-center infrastructure demand with a premium valuation and execution constraint
+Record fiber and data-center infrastructure demand with a premium valuation and execution sensitivity

 Trend status

-Long-term uptrend above the 200-day average after a pullback from the May 2026 high
+Long-term uptrend intact above the 200-day average but below the 50-day average after a sharp pullback from the May 2026 high

 Informational use only.
 This page is not investment advice.